Epclusa is a new

 Epclusa is a

-first pangenotypic interferon-free hepatitis C treatment regimen, meaning it
+pangenotypic interferon-free hepatitis C treatment regimen, meaning it works

-contains two direct-acting antiviral drugs that target different steps of the
+direct-acting antiviral drugs that target different steps of the hepatitis C

 inhibitor, meaning it blocks the polymerase enzyme which the virus must use to